MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Invoke-MgBetaArchiveTeam.md

 To archive a team, the team and group must have an owner.
 To restore a team from its archived state, use the API to unarchive.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgArchiveTeam](/powershell/module/Microsoft.Graph.Teams/Invoke-MgArchiveTeam?view=graph-powershell-1.0)

 ## SYNTAX

 ### ArchiveExpanded (Default)